Stable Diffusion

 CFG scale

 Also called the unconditional guidance scale, this is a number specifying how closely you would like your output to align to your prompt.
 The default value is 7.5.
 Lower numbers allow Stable Diffusion more artistic licence with the output, generally resulting in trippier images.
-Higher numbers ensure you’ll get what you asked for, but the results sometimes be feel crude or overcooked, reducing Stable Diffusion from a skilled artist to a Photoshop beginner.
+Higher numbers ensure you’ll get what you asked for, but the results sometimes look crude or overcooked, reducing Stable Diffusion from a skilled artist to a Photoshop beginner.
 Generally, higher CFG scales work better with more detailed prompts and higher step counts.
 The images below have the same seed and prompt, but different CFG scales:

 Dimensions